 Is it better to get a policy through an employer or on your own?

-If your employer offers a policy that is a good fit for you and you are fine to wait for open enrollment, it will likely be the better option, at least from a financial standpoint.
+If your employer offers a policy that works for you and you don’t mind waiting for open enrollment, it will likely be the better option, at least from a financial standpoint.
 If your employer doesn’t offer a perfect policy, you’ll need to weigh the pros and cons to decide which is best for you.

 What is an open enrollment period?